Typhoon Halong leaves up to 10 dead in Japan: reports

 AFP Monday, August 11, 2014, 1:57 pm TWN

-The storm moved over the Sea of Japan (East Sea) and lurched toward Russia's far east coast Monday, after sweeping across Japan's largest and most populous island of Honshu over the weekend, the Japan Meteorological Agency said.
+The storm was moving over the Sea of Japan (East Sea) Monday morning, after making landfall on the largest and most populous island of Honshu over the weekend, the Japan Meteorological Agency said.

-The outer bands of the storm continued to lash northern Japan with heavy rain as officials warned of landslides, floods and possible tornadoes in the area.
+The outer bands of the storm were continuing to lash northern Japan with heavy rain as officials warned of landslides, floods and possible tornadoes in the area.

-But the Nikkei newspaper said that 10 deaths were linked to the storm with two others missing.
+But the leading Nikkei newspaper said as many as 10 deaths were linked to the storm.

-Among the victims, the body of an Iranian man was found in Ibaraki, northeast of Tokyo, while two Japanese women died in the country's west, the Nikkei said.
+Among the victims, the body of an Iranian man was found in Ibaraki, northeast of Tokyo, along with two Japanese women in Sakai and Takamatsu, in the country's west, the Nikkei said.

-The coastguard on Monday resumed searching for a man who went missing apparently while surfing during the storm, off Wakayama in western Japan.
+The coastguard on Monday resumed searching for a man who went missing apparently while surfing off Wakayama in western Japan during the storm.

 "Police and the coastguard dispatched one rescue boat and two helicopters but we have not found any sign of him," a police spokesman said.